IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/index.md

 You will learn about Monitor's capabilities to use AutoAI to identify and deploy a prediction machine learning model to Maximo Application Suite

-In this Tutorial we will show how to use AutoAI to identify a prediction machine learning model that you can train and then deploy to Maximo Asset Monitor.
+In this lab we will show you how to use AutoAI to identify, train  and then deploy to a prediction machine learning model to Maximo Asset Monitor.
 You will learn how to:

 1. Use the provided Jupyter notebook that will contain Python code to train, test and deploy machine learning model to Maximo Asset Monitor